chenall/grub4dos/README_GRUB4DOS.txt

 02h	1	0x90

-03h	10	OEM name string (of OS which formatted the disk).
+03h	8	OEM name string (of OS which formatted the disk).
 		Update: This field is now being used for partitioning message "EXT2/3/4"

+0Bh	2	Bytes per sector.
+Must be 512.

 0Dh	1	Sectors per block.
 Valid values are 2, 4, 8, 16 and 32.